Netflix/lemur/docs/administration.rst

     User Membership
 :Description:
     Adds support to learn and validate user membership details from an external service.
-User memberships are used to create user roled dynamically as described in :ref:`iam_target`.
+User memberships are used to create user roles dynamically as described in :ref:`iam_target`.
 Configure this plugin slug as `USER_MEMBERSHIP_PROVIDER`

 Authorization Plugins
 ---------------------